Severe cases of chronic acid reflux may cause difficulty swallowing. Treatments include medication, surgery, and

 - Esophageal dilation: This is a common surgical treatment for dysphagia.
 In this procedure, a tiny balloon attached to an endoscope stretches the esophagus to treat strictures.

 Dysphagia can be frightening, but it isn’t always a chronic condition.
-Alert your doctor to swallowing difficulties and other symptoms of GERD that you’re experiencing.
-The sooner you start on medication to heal the damage, the easier swallowing will become and the happier you’ll be.
+Alert your doctor to any swallowing difficulties and other symptoms of GERD that you’re experiencing.
+Difficulty swallowing associated with GERD can be treated with prescription medications to reduce stomach acid.